chriskrycho/v4.chriskrycho.com/2014/growing-up-together.txt

 variation on the idea of inheritance and one that I think I like rather better than classical inheritance.[^io]

-There are still things I don't love about JavaScript.
+There are still things I don't love about JavaScript.
 Its syntax owes far too much to the C family of languages to make me happy; I quite like the way that CoffeeScript borrows from Python (white-space-delimited blocks, use of equality words like `is` and boolean rules like `and` rather than `===` and `&&`